BombShellReaper/Minecraft-Vanilla-Java/README.md

 ## **Overview**

-- This is a step-by-step guide on how to set up and run a Factorio server.
+- This is a step-by-step guide on how to set up and run a Minecraft server.

 ## **Prerequisites**